68ociredef/fascinatiNG/README.md

 ```

 ## Animation

-Some components use animations to imporove user expirience so you have to import **BroswerAnimationModule** in your app.
+Some components use animations to imporove user expirience, so you have to import **BroswerAnimationModule** in your app.

 ```ts